And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

 And even if it was, each of you will have a different definition of what’s fair!

-Or what if you’re willing to work together, but you don’t communicate effectively or get along?
+Or what if you’re willing to work together to determine your asset split in divorce, but you don’t communicate effectively or get along?

 This is all very normal (and common,) given the circumstances!